grymmjack/qb64pe-wiki-to-markdown/markdown_files/MEMSOUND.md

 * Use this function to obtain a pointer to the raw sound data in memory for direct access.
-* Even if the memory pointer obtained by this fuction was already freed again using [_MEMFREE](MEMFREE.md) , the respective Sound handle itself must still be freed using [_SNDCLOSE](SNDCLOSE.md) when no longer required.
+* Even if the memory pointer obtained by this fuction was already freed again using _MEMFREE , the respective Sound handle itself must still be freed using _SNDCLOSE when no longer required.
 * If .SIZE returns 0, that means the data could not be accessed.
 It may happen if you try to access the right channel in a mono file or the format simply does not support accessing raw PCM samples.
 * channel& - 1 (left channel/mono) or 2 (right channel; for stereo files) was supported on the old OpenAL backend.
 For the new miniaudio backend, this must be 0.
+* _MEMSOUND does not work for sounds loaded with _SNDOPEN when using the STREAM or NODECODE flags.

 </blockquote>